kimdah/Computational-physics/project4/README.md

 For full Project description, visit https://anderkve.github.io/FYS3150/book/projects/project4.html

 # Folder Structure
 Below, you will find a descriprion of each folder.
-At the bottom you will find instuctions on how wo compile the progra, run it and plot the datafiles that are produced.
+At the bottom you will find instuctions on how to compile the program, run it and plot the datafiles that are produced.
 ## datafiles/
   This folder contains all the different datafiles(.txt files) that are produced when running the simulation.
 If the folder is empty, make sure you have compiled and run the program.